 Get your spacing right

-Plant more trees than are needed for the final crop to allow for losses, encourage upward growth, and have a good range of trees to choose from for your final crop.
+Plant more trees than are needed for the final crop to allow for losses, encourage upward growth, and to have a good range of trees to choose from for your final crop.

 Usually this system is better for higher stocking rates in plantation forestry where less thinning is required.